IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 3. Go to **Developers > API keys**.
 4. Compare the Publishable and Secret keys shown with what you have set in your environment variables.
 Ensure they match exactly.

-**Google Cloud Project (for Genkit/AI):** In deployed Google Cloud environments, the project ID is often automatically available.
-The service account running your application needs appropriate IAM permissions.
+**Google Cloud Project & Service Account (for Genkit/AI in Prototypes):**
+*   **Cloud Build Service Account:** When configuring the Google Cloud Build trigger for your Firebase Studio prototype, you'll select a service account.
+You can typically use the **default Cloud Build service account** (`[PROJECT_NUMBER]@cloudbuild.gserviceaccount.com`).
+This account performs the build.
+*   **Runtime Service Account for Genkit:** The *running prototype application itself* (deployed by Cloud Build, likely to Cloud Run) will also need an identity (a service account) with permissions to use Google AI services (e.g., Vertex AI for Gemini).
+This might be the Compute Engine default service account (`[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`) or a custom one configured for the runtime service.
+This runtime service account needs the **"Vertex AI User"** IAM role (or more specific permissions) for Genkit AI features to work.

 **Cleaning Up Old Firebase Variables (if applicable):**
 If you previously used Firebase services and had environment variables like `NEXT_PUBLIC_FIREBASE_API_KEY`, etc., set on Vercel or Google Cloud Build, you can remove them.
 This helps keep your configuration clean but **will not fix NextAuth.js build errors like "missing app-build-manifest.json"**.
 Focus on `NEXTAUTH_SECRET` and `NEXTAUTH_URL` for those build errors.